addiscent/php-server-mon-sys/README.md

         $ docker-compose up -d

     After that command has reloaded the service containers, _PHP Server Monitor_ will continue its job of monitoring services, and collecting and storing data in the  _PHP Server Monitor_ database.

-#### Email Notification Of Monitored Server Status Changes
-In order to receive email notifications of server status changes, you must set your email account credentials and mail-host information.
-The following information is required:

-  - Email address

-  - Email password

-  - Mail-host specification, (IPaddress or mail-server name and port number)

-  _Php-Server-Mon-Sys_ uses a Mail Submission Agent, (MSA) named SSMTP.
-Your credentials must be set in SSMTP's configration file, named _psm_ssmtp.conf_, (which, _after creation by you_, is located in the _./php-fpm_ sub-directory).
-The overall procedure is:

-    - Use a text editor to create the _./php-fpm/psm_ssmtp.conf_ file

-    - Re-build the _PHP-FPM_ Docker container

-    - Re-start _Php-Server-Mon-Sys_

-To perform this procedure, follow the steps below.

-  - Copy the file named _./php-fpm/psm_ssmtp.conf.sample_ to the file named _./php-fpm/psm_ssmtp.conf_, (_./php-fpm/psm_ssmtp.conf_ already exists, but is empty on a fresh installation).
-Open the file _./php-fpm/psm_ssmtp.conf_ in a text editor.
-Search and replace:

-    - Every occurrence of the word _MyEmailAddress@gmail.com_, with your email address.

-    - _MyPassword_ with your email password

-    - _smtp.gmail.com:587_ with your mail-host _IPaddr:port_ spec.
-If you use _Gmail_, you do not need to change this mail-host spec.

-    - _rewriteDomain=gmail.com_ with _rewriteDomain=YOUR_MAIL-HOST_DOMAIN_OR_IPADDR_

-    When you are finished editing the file, save and close it.
-Note that the file now contains your email password in _cleartext_.
-It is very poor security practice to save passwords in clear text without strict access permissions, so you must change this file's _owner:group_ and _file mode_ attributes by using the following commands:

-      $ sudo chmod 600 ./php-fpm/psm_ssmtp.conf

-      $ sudo chown root:root ./php-fpm/psm_ssmtp.conf

-  - Re-build the _PHP-FPM_ Docker container using the following command:

-    $ ./build-php-fpm.sh

-  - Re-start _Php-Server-Mon-Sys_ using the following commands:

-      $ docker-compose stop

-      $ docker-compose rm

-      $ docker-compose up -d

-After _Php-Server-Mon-Sys_ has re-started, you will receive notifications of monitored server status changes.
-Note that for this feature to operate, you must have the email notification option selected in the _Servers_ setup configuration for each server for which you wish notification.

 #### Transitioning From Evaluation To Production
 When you have finished learning what _Php-Server-Mon-Sys_ is all about, you will probably eventually wish to discard the data accumulated during evaluation.
 It may be very advantageous to perform this procedure at the same time you perform the procedures described in the sections below, _The_ _PHP Server Monitor_ _Database Passwords_ and _The_ _PHP Server Monitor_ _Time Zone_.